python/mypy/docs/source/getting_started.rst

 For more discussion on strategies for handling errors about libraries without type information, refer to :ref:`fix-missing-imports`.

-For more information about stubs, see :ref:`stubs`.
+For more information about stubs, see :ref:`stub-files`.

 Next steps
 **********